chikoski/rust-handson/docs/content_en.md

 }
 ~~~

-* Functions returns the evaluated values of their last expression
+* Functions return the evaluated values of their last expression
-* We can also describe return values with ```return``` statement expricitly
+* We can also describe return values with ```return``` statement explicitely
 * The return values are annotated as `-> type`

 ---